Hank Green: Companies, events, and philanthropy

+Good Store

-In November 2020, Hank, with his brother John, started the "Awesome Socks Club", a monthly subscription service where members receive a pair of socks designed by independent artists.
+In November 2020, the Green brothers started the "Awesome Socks Club", a monthly subscription service where members receive a pair of socks designed by independent artists.
 All post-tax profits are donated to the charity Partners in Health, in a business model similar to Newman's Own products.
 As of March 2022, the Awesome Socks Club had 45,000 members.

-In March 2022, the brothers started the "Awesome Coffee Club", with an identical business model and goal to the Awesome Socks Club.
-The coffee is ethically sourced from Colombia via the brothers' sourcing partner Sucafina.
-The beans are then roasted in St. Louis, Missouri and distributed through DFTBA's fulfillment center in Missoula, Montana.
+In March 2022, the brothers started the "Awesome Coffee Club", with an identical business model and goal.
+In mid 2024, the Awesome Coffee Club rebranded to "Keats and Co." as they began selling tea as well as coffee with a similar philosophy.
+The coffee is ethically sourced from Colombia via the brothers' sourcing partner, Sucafina.
+The beans are then roasted in St. Louis, Missouri, and distributed through DFTBA's fulfillment center in Missoula, Montana.
+In April 2023, they launched a third charitable company, "Sun Basin Soap".

-In August 2022, Hank Green reported that the Awesome Socks Club had over 40,000 subscribers and the Awesome Coffee Club had over 10,000 subscribers.
+In August 2022, Hank Green reported that the Awesome Socks Club had over 40,000 subscribers and the Awesome Coffee Club had over 10,000.
+In April 2023, he announced that Q1 2023 donations from the Awesome Socks Club and the Awesome Coffee Club totaled $583,911.
+In August 2023, the subscriptions were brought under the common branding of "Good Store".

+As of August 2025, Good Store had donated over $10 million in operating profits.
+This included $75,000 donated to the Coral Reef Alliance.

 Political events

+In January 2015, Green interviewed President Obama at The White House as part of a group of YouTube creators Google organized to talk to Obama.
 In September 2022, during the lead-up to the 2022 United States House of Representatives elections in Montana, Green interviewed Democrat Monica Tranel, who ran for Montana's 1st congressional district, in Missoula.
-He hosted a second event in Bozeman, Montana in October, though he did not explicitly endorse Tranel.
+He hosted a second event in Bozeman, Montana, in October, though he did not explicitly endorse Tranel.
+In May 2024, he interviewed United States Secretary of Transportation Pete Buttigieg.